dependencyshield/dependencyshield.github.io/features.md

 ## How it works
 Dependency Shield serves as an addition to the [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/).
 It exposes a suppression file that is consumed by OWASP Dependency check.
-It exposes an API where you can upload your dependency check reports.
+Additionally, it exposes an API where you can upload your dependency check reports.

 Once the reports are uploaded, you can use Dependency Shield UI to make decisions about the vulnerabilities.
-If you identify a false positive, you can suppress it and the suppression gets automatically propagated to all your projects.
+If you identify a false positive, you can suppress it and the suppression gets automatically propagated to all connected projects.

 ## Reports
 You can see results of your dependency check reports in Dependency Shield and address the projects that need your attention